-Of all the possible skills of an experienced traveler the art of not-getting-ripped-off looms large.
-Whether they’re a budget-backpacker or have more-money-than-sense, knowing that you’re paying over the odds or that the same thing can be purchased cheaper around the corner, is disappointing.
+Of all the key skills honed by experienced travelers, the art of not-getting-ripped-off looms large.
+Whether you are a backpacker on a budget or have more money than sense, knowing that you are overpaying for the something that can be purchased for cheaper around the corner, is disappointing.

-One of the most enchanting aspects of an adventure through Peru is the variety and extent of the street cuisine; equal in taste and authenticity to food found in hotels, shops and restaurants, and yet much of it available for one Peruvian sol (around US$0.30 or £0.20).
-It is at the wheeled street stalls (called ambulantes) that you will dine like a local, and finally at fair, local prices.
+One of the most enchanting aspects of adventuring through Peru is the variety and extent of street cuisine; equal in taste and authenticity to food found in hotels, shops and restaurants – and yet, much of it is available for one Peruvian Sol (around US$0.30 or £0.20)!
+It is at the wheeled street stalls (called ambulantes) that you can dine like a local at economical prices.

-Peru is a mecca of sweet foods, yet far away from a Nestle or a Cadbury’s.
-Churros are the most famous sweet in Peru, consisting of long, crispy strips of deep-fried dough sprinkled in sugar.
+Peru is a mecca for sweet tooths, yet offers a range quite the opposite of Nestle and Cadbury’s.
+Churros are the most famous sweet in Peru; long, crispy strips of deep-fried dough sprinkled in sugar.
+Perfect to snack on.

-Fresh and refreshing, delicious and healthy, but most of all convenient; large fruit chopped up into bitesize chunks, saving you the hassle of preparing this snack before you venture out.
-Available for one sol on most street corners or small shops.
+Fresh and refreshing; delicious and healthy; and most importantly, convenient: are large fruit chopped up into bitesize chunks, saving you the hassle of preparing this snack before you venture out.
+Available for one Sol on most street corners and small shops.

-The standard hostel or hotel breakfast fare of bread and jam (and eggs if you’re lucky) can grow repetitive.
-A tastier and more adventurous alternative can be found in Peru’s hot breakfast street food.
-Quinoa is a highly nutritious grain crop, kiwichi an annual flowering plant with edible leaves and seeds, and maca a root vegetable.
-Each is served in a cup and will cost one sol.
+The standard hostel or hotel breakfast that consists of bread and jam (and eggs if you’re lucky), can be repetitive.
+A tastier and more adventurous alternative can be found in Peru’s typical hot street breakfast.
+Quinoa is a highly nutritious grain crop, kiwicha is a seasonal plant with edible leaves and seeds, and maca a root vegetable.
+Each is served in a cup and will cost one Sol.

-Additionally you can get a fresh sandwich with egg, cheese and avocado (or palta).
-They offer a tasty, substantial and largely nutritious alternative to the standard breakfast you have had all your life.
-Better yet they get you out onto the cobblestone streets and dirt paths, ready to explore what Peru has to offer.
+Additionally, you can buy a hearty triplé sandwich consisting of egg, cheese, tomato and avocado (or palta).
+This offers a tasty and more substantial alternative to your standard breakfast.
+Better yet, it gives you the energy to venture out onto the cobblestone streets and dirt paths, ready to explore what Peru has to offer.